Dan-Buck/kivi-timer/README.md

 - The **fullscreen timer** is the homepage `/`.
 You must interact with the page for sounds to play.
 Click the timer to open the controls.
 - Access the **control panel** by clicking the timer or navigating to `/control` and logging in with the preset key.
 No sound on this page.
 - The **transit area** screen can be accessed at `/transit`.
 This shows which athletes are next up for each boulder.
 Recommended resolution: 1920x1080.
-- The **general info** screen is at `/info` and shows the timer, stage #, and names of active groups.
+- The configurable **general info** screen is at `/info` and shows the timer, stage #, and names of active groups.
 Interact for sound.
+Click on the timer to open a layout configuration modal with presets.
+Choice is saved to localStorage for load on refresh.
 - View the uploaded **athlete data** at `/athletes`.
 This page is for verification and not user-facing (yet).
 - The **addresses** for the NGROK URL, localhost port, and LAN IPs are available at `/connections`, returning: json({ ngrokUrl, port, lanIPs })